Extruder Clicking/Slipping? 8 Common Causes and Their Fixes

 6. Tight Extruder

-Secondly, the extruder spring is responsible for creating the tension that helps the gears grip into the filament.
-If this spring holds the filament too tightly, the filament won’t move, and you’ll notice your filament feeder clicking.
+The extruder spring is responsible for creating tension, allowing the gears to grip the filament.
+If the spring is too tight, the filament won’t move, leading to clicking in the filament feeder.

 How To Fix

 You may also want to use a dual drive system in your extruder.
 A one-sided gear system uses a single rotating gear on one side and an idler on the opposite side to push the filament in between them.
-But a dual drive system has a gear on both sides of the filament.
-This combined effort grips the filament better and reduces filament grinding.
+A dual drive system, with gears on both sides of the filament, offers better grip and less filament grinding than a one-sided system.

 A clicking/slipping extruder is not only irritating but also slows down your printing project.
 It’s caused by a blockage in the printer’s system, leaving the motor overloaded.